tasmota/docs/docs/Projector.md

-# LCD/DLP Projector serial power control
+# LCD/DLP Projector Serial Control

 !!! failure "This feature is not included in precompiled binaries"

 To use it you must [compile your build](Compile-your-build).
 Add the following to `user_config_override.h`: